 Before you come to our suite to give birth, be sure to check out our frequently asked questions and virtual tour.
 They will help you and your support person understand what to expect and what to do when you arrive at our hospital in labour.

-If you or your baby are well following birth, you will be transferred to Birthcare for your postnatal care.
-If you require more specialised care, you will be transferred to one of our postnatal wards at Auckland City Hospital.
+If you or your baby are well following birth, you will go to Birthcare for your postnatal care.
+If you need more specialised care, you will go to one of our postnatal wards at Auckland City Hospital.

 For more on what to expect after birth as well as when you go home, see our section on care after birth.